 20. If the Canva library doesn’t hold the shape you need – build it out of the standard shapes they do.
 I once built a baby’s head out of simple Canva circles and triangles, so it’s 100% possible with a little touch of creativity.

 I hope my tips have helped any of you struggling to get to grips with Canva, or wanting to upgrade your design experience!
-I will always be an advocate for the low-budget alternatives to pricey high-end software, so if you want to take a look at some more of my Canva creations, why not give my socials a follow @nikki_mccaig!
+I will always be an advocate for the low-budget alternatives to pricey high-end software, so if you want to take a look at some more of my Canva creations, why not check out the rest of my site!